alchemycodelab/work-with-us/instructor.md

 Instructors at Alchemy Code Lab
 ===

-Alchemy Code Lab is looking for full-time and contract Instructors.
+Alchemy Code Lab is looking for full-time and contract instructors.

 Code schools have redefined tech education, now we're redefining the academic faculty experience!
 Come work with us: